How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 • Fresh coriander leaves for garnish

-Now let’s learn how to make this classic dish along with a perfect pulao to serve it with.
+Now, let’s learn how to make this classic dish and serve it with the perfect pulao.

 How to Prepare Rajma: Step-by-Step Guide